RobDavenport/Game-Design/Progression Systems/Horizontal Progression.md

 # Progression Systems
 ## None
 Classes, skills, or abilities, cannot be customized by the player.
+Each class of the same class would likely be identical.

 ## Specialization / Modes
 Select character specializations around specific a gameplay idea which give access to new or exclusive abilities.
 This is often tied to initial character selection, and only one may be selected/active at a time.
 Different specializations often allow characters to perform different [[Character Roles]].